kousuke-nakano/jQMC/examples/README.md

 ## example07

-Weak scalings of VMC and LRDMC using the water molecule.
+Weak scalings of LRDMC using the water molecule.

 ## example08